-Generally, whenever a company hires an employee, part of the new-hire process includes enrollment in either the state, federal or both unemployment compensation programs.
+Generally, when a company hires an employee, part of the new-hire process includes enrollment in either the state, federal or both unemployment compensation programs.
 Depending on the state's requirements, new hires are periodically reported and placed on tax rolls, but each new hire must be reported to the state.

 "Subsequently, each time an employee has payroll taxes deducted from each paycheck, some of that money is used for the unemployment compensation insurance pool," said Charles A. Krugel, a human resources attorney and counselor.
-"Depending on the state where the employer or employee is located, benefits-eligible people will receive biweekly or monthly payments based on a formula based mainly on the employee's rate of pay, cost of living and other statutory factors."
+"Depending on the state where the employer or employee is located, benefits-eligible people will receive biweekly or monthly payments based on a formula [comprising] the employee's rate of pay, cost of living and other statutory factors."

-However, if the employer contests the claim – say the employee was fired for malicious behavior or quit for a new job that fell through – the state must be informed of the reasons why the claim is being contested with details about the employee, including dates of service, job title, reason for termination, and any notes or reports from the employee's personnel record.
+However, if you contest the claim – say the employee was let go for malicious behavior or quit for a new job that fell through – you need to inform the state why you're contesting the claim, and you will need to provide details about the employee, including dates of service, job title, the reason for termination, and any notes or reports from the employee's personnel record.
 Good record-keeping, including detailed performance reviews, is essential throughout the duration of an employee's time with your business.
 As the employer, you have 10 days to contest the claim or risk an increase in unemployment tax.

 When unemployment insurance is granted, the average compensation period nationally is 26 weeks, but each state determines the length of compensation time.

 The steps involved with handling unemployment insurance can usually be found on each state's website, according to Chris Orletski, co-president of Blankit Insurance.
 "This is becoming an online process whereby the employer uploads the required information to the state, but, again, an employment attorney would be able to advise appropriately."

-Orletski also advised any employer with unemployment insurance and tax questions to turn to an employment attorney in the state which you intend to employ individuals.
+Orletski advised any small business employer with unemployment insurance and tax questions to talk to an employment attorney in the state in which you employ individuals.
 The Department of Labor also provides links to the various state departments charged with handling the unemployment insurance for that state.
 "The overall takeaway is that unemployment insurance is not handled by insurance agencies but by a state governmental agency."